Sage-Bionetworks-IT/lambda-finops-cost-rules/README.md

 ### Output

-This lambda will write JSON objects to an S3 bucket containing data to be passed to a Rules property of an AWS::CE::CostCategory resource.
+This lambda will write a JSON object to an S3 bucket containing data to be passed to a Rules property of an AWS::CE::CostCategory resource.
 The rules generated are based on external state (current AWS account tags and output from another lambda).

-The rules for the Program Code category will be written to a file named `cost-categories/program-code-rules.yaml`, and the rules for the Owner Email category will be written to a file named `cost-categories/owner-email-rules.yaml`.
+The rules for the Program Code category will be written to a file named `cost-categories/program-code-rules.yaml`.

 Example state and its expected output are listed below for each endpoint.